leonlinsx/minimal-mistakes/_posts/2019-05-31-improve-forecasts-communists.md

 > The integrators outperformed their colleagues in pretty much every way, but especially trounced them on long-term predictions.
 Eventually, Tetlock bestowed nicknames (borrowed from the philosopher Isaiah Berlin) on the experts he’d observed: The highly specialized hedgehogs knew “one big thing,” while the integrator foxes knew “many little things.”

-Some of you might have seen this fox vs hedgehog comparison before.
-It's somewhat similar to the [specialists vs generalists](https://www.leonlinsx.com/specialists-vs-generalists/) framework I've commented on before.
+You might have seen this fox vs hedgehog comparison; it's somewhat similar to the [specialists vs generalists](https://www.leonlinsx.com/specialists-vs-generalists/) framework I've commented on before.
 However, though foxes are supposedly better at predicting, I still think that you generally get rewarded more for being a hedgehog.
 The perception of ability might be more important than having ability.
-Would be interested to hear your take on that.
+Would be interested to hear your take on this.

 > Tetlock and Mellers found that not only were the best forecasters foxy as individuals, but they tended to have qualities that made them particularly effective collaborators.
 They were “curious about, well, really everything,” as one of the top forecasters told me.
 They crossed disciplines, and viewed their teammates as sources for learning, rather than peers to be convinced.